 - Many Met Office jobs are concentrated at their twin operations centres at Aberdeen and Exeter, but you may be required to move around the country to regional weather centres.
 Jobs with other organisations and in research may be based throughout the UK and overseas.

 - For forecasters working on television, a smart appearance is essential.

 - Travel within a typical working day is uncommon.
 Overnight absence from home and overseas work may be required, for example to attend conferences, depending on the post you hold.

 - Operational meteorologists working for the Mobile Met Unit (MMU) are attached to the Royal Air Force (RAF) and may be deployed around the world.

 To become a meteorologist you must have a degree, although it doesn't need to be in meteorology.
 Other accepted subjects include:

 A list of degree courses in the UK, which have been accredited by the Royal Meteorological Society (RMetS), is available at RMetS Courses.
 These courses meet the requirements of the Society's Chartered Meteorologist Accreditation Scheme.

-The Met Office usually asks for a degree or equivalent in meteorology, a physical science or mathematical subject, plus an ability in mathematics and physics at AS-level or higher (or equivalent).
-You will also need to demonstrate an interest in the weather.
+The Met Office usually asks for a degree or equivalent in either meteorology, a physical science or a mathematical subject, plus an ability in maths and physics at AS-level or higher (or equivalent).
+You'll also need to demonstrate your interest in the weather.
 Other employers will look for similar qualifications and qualities.